James Anthony Froude: Early life and education (1818–1842)

-He was the son of Robert Hurrell Froude, archdeacon of Totnes, and his wife Margaret Spedding (d.
-1821).
+He was the son of Robert Hurrell Froude, archdeacon of Totnes, and his wife Margaret Spedding (died 1821).
 James Anthony was born at Dartington, Devon, on 23 April 1818.
 He was the youngest of eight children, including engineer and naval architect William Froude and Anglo-Catholic polemicist Richard Hurrell Froude, who was fifteen years his elder.
 By James's third year his mother and five of his siblings had died of consumption, leaving James to what biographer Herbert Paul describes as a "loveless, cheerless boyhood" with his cold, disciplinarian father and brother Richard.
 He studied at Westminster School from the age of 11 until he was 15; there he was "persistently bullied and tormented".
 Despite his unhappiness and his failure in formal education, Froude cherished the classics and read widely in history and theology.

 Beginning in 1836, he was educated at Oriel College, Oxford, then the centre of the ecclesiastical revival now called the Oxford Movement.
 Here Froude began to improve personally and intellectually, motivated to succeed by a brief engagement in 1839 (although this was broken off by the woman's father).
 He obtained a second-class degree in 1840 and travelled to Delgany, Ireland, as a private tutor.
 He returned to Oxford in 1842, won the Chancellor's English essay prize for an essay on political economy, and was elected a fellow of Exeter College.